Love triangle turns deadly after man shot multiple times by his girlfriend's ex

 Police were dispatched to CHRISTUS Santa Rosa Hospital in Alamo Heights around 10 p.m for reports of a man who was shot multiple times.

-The man, who was in his 20s, was brought to the hospital by a group of people after he was shot at a nearby apartment complex during a fight, police say.
+The 21-year-old victim was brought to the hospital by a group of people after he was shot at a nearby apartment complex located on the 100 block of Avenue Del Rey during a fight, police say.

 Police say a group of people were hanging out at the apartment complex when a man walked by them and was confronted by a woman in the group who was his ex-girlfriend over rumors he was allegedly spreading about her.